l-bloodstone/lyre.js/README.md

-lyre.error("This is an error!") lyre.info("This is an info.") lyre.warn("This is a warning!") lyre.debug("This is debug log.", false)
+lyre.error("This is an error!") lyre.info("This is an info.") lyre.warn("This is a warning!")

+// 2nd argument is to suppress function trace lyre.debug("This is debug log.", false)

 new lyre.Custom("IMPL", ["bold", "magenta"])
     .log("Implementation of a function")